-Following up work, outputs and impacts achieved in previous years, GWP-Med will engage during 2017-2019 in the Transboundary Water Resources Management agenda through the following key lines:
+Following up work, outputs and impacts achieved in previous years, during 2017-2019 GWP-Med engaged in the Transboundary Water Resources Management agenda through the following key lines:

-1. Decision makers and stakeholders establish better understanding, improve their capacity and are equipped with advanced policy tools and knowledge to respond to Transboundary IWRM challenges.
-Targeted transboundary water bodies include transboundary water bodies in SEE like the Drin River Basin and in the MENA like the North Western Sahara Aquifer System.
+1. Decision makers and stakeholders established better understanding, improved their capacity and were equipped with advanced policy tools and knowledge to respond to Transboundary IWRM challenges.
+Targeted transboundary water bodies included transboundary water bodies in SEE like the Drin River Basin and in the MENA like the North Western Sahara Aquifer System.

 Partners: Governments, local authorities, RBOs, sustainable development stakeholders, regional institutions, private sector, donors.
 Indicatively, key aimed beneficiaries include Water, Energy, Agriculture and Environment Ministries of Albania, Montenegro, Kosovo, FYR Macedonia, Algeria, Jordan, Libya, Lebanon, Tunisia, Mauritania, etc.

-2. More countries of the Mediterranean become aware of and possibly participate at the UNECE Water Convention ratification process, etc.
+2. Countries throughout the Mediterranean became aware of and possibly participate at the UNECE Water Convention ratification process, etc.